nerdxio/loginSystem/README.md

 # loginSystem
 ### This is a  login interface.
-Useing GUI for the interface and use the hash to record username and password locally.
+Useing GUI for the interface and use the HashMap to record username and password locally.